become an artist commissioning program artist

 World Premiere Production: Orchestrate a World Premiere of their Artist Commissioning Program project by September 30, 2019.
 This event will be produced in conjunction with, and through the support of, the 2018-19 cohort of Art Producers and Queens Council on the Arts.

 - The artists retain all copyright and intellectual property rights associated with their work

 - Present the premiere performance of the work in Queens

 - Be credited as the commissioner of the work in published editions, recordings, and programs of all future performances

-- December 2017 - May 2018 Art Salons, Studio Visits, Artist Talks, & Professional Development Events (to be scheduled monthly)
+- January – July 2019 Monthly events: Art Salons, Studio Visits, Artist Talks, & Professional Development Events

 - September 30, 2019 Deadline for Commission Deliverables: World Premiere & Documentation of Commission